 Super-cooling occurs when the temperature of a liquid is lowered below its freezing point without becoming a solid [46].
 Fig. 2a shows that tap and mineral water was super-cooled to reach -7.5 °C and -8.5 °C respectively before the ice formation process started.
 The ice crystallization process involves combination of nucleation and growth of ice crystals within a crystalline structure.
 Ice crystal formation occurs after nucleation, at which the water molecules join the already formed nuclei.
-For comparison, in Fig. 2b the super-cooling of propylene glycol solutions is illustrated.
+For comparison j Fig. 2b is illustrated super-cooling of propylene glycol solutions.
 Super-cooling occurs at lower concentration of propylene glycol solution.
 At higher concentration, the super-cooling disappears.